tendau/mcp-foundry/docs/azure-ai-foundry-catalog-mcp-server.md

 1. Click the **"Use this template"** button above to create your own copy of the project.
 2. Open your new repo in **GitHub Codespaces** — the servers will start automatically via the dev container.
+3. GitHub Codespaces will show you README.md.
+Follow instructions there to get started!

 ---